-I. Purpose.
-The North Carolina Constitution sets the parameters for establishing resident tuition rates at the constituent institutions of the University of North Carolina (UNC).
-The constitutional provisions for setting tuition are codified in North Carolina General Statutes (hereinafter G.S.)
-116-11(7), which states, in part, "The Board [of Governors] shall set tuition and required fees at the institutions, not inconsistent with actions of the General Assembly."
-This statute governed the setting of tuition rates for both resident and nonresident students from 1971 through 1999, during which time the Board of Governors recommended no tuition increases except as required by session law.
-In November 1998, the Board adopted a tuition policy, as directed by the General Assembly, which allowed for the consideration of tuition increases as requested by the constituent institutions.
-These funds are subsequently appropriated by the General Assembly for use by the institution.
-This policy outlines the framework to be followed by the Board in establishing tuition levels for constituent institutions.
-Tuition is charged to students enrolled in academic programs during regular terms, summer sessions, or through off-campus instruction, and is used to partially defray the costs of general academic and administrative operations of campuses, including academic programs and faculty and administrative salaries and benefits.
+This citation from the North Carolina Constitution sets the parameters for establishing resident tuition rates at the constituent institutions of The University of North Carolina.
+The constitutional provisions for setting tuition are codified in General Statute 116-11(7), which states, in part, "The Board (of Governors) shall set tuition and required fees at the institutions, not inconsistent with actions of the General Assembly."
+This statute governed the setting of tuition rates for both resident and nonresident students from 1971 through 1999 during which time the Board of Governors recommended no tuition increases except as required by statute.
+This policy outlines the framework to be followed by the Board in establishing tuition levels for constituent institutions, commencing with academic year 2003-2004.
+Tuition is charged to students enrolled in academic programs during regular terms, summer sessions or through off-campus distance instruction and is used to partially defray the costs of general academic and administrative salaries and benefits.